atyryshkina/algorithm-performance-analysis/README.md

 ## Conclusion

-In this paper, we introduced the Galaxy dataset, tested popular machine learning models in predicting the runtime of the tools, and compared two methods of predicting runtime intervals: quantile regression forests and random forest classifiers.
+In this paper, we introduced the Galaxy dataset, tested popular machine learning models, and compared two methods of predicting runtime intervals: modified quantile regression forests and random forest classifiers.

-Quantile regression forest gives more confidence and accuracy in the runtime intervals predicted.
-Random forest classifiers give more control over the size of the prediction intervals desired with a hit to accuracy.
+Quantile regression forests are more accurate in their predictions.
+However, the sizes of the confidence intervals it provides are unpredictable, and may be unuseful if the interval is more than an hour large.
+Thoguh random forest classifiers are less accurate, they allow for more control over the size of the confidence intervals.

+Both methods are susceptible to being skewed by contaminated data.
+The datasets used to train and evaluate the models are known to contain undetected errors.
+We believe the contamination to certainly be less than 5%, though the exact extent is not known at this time.
+All of the tests were done with the same data, so each was made vulnerable to the effects of the bad jobs.

+To improve either model would call for the same revisions in preprocessing: better feature selection and better outlier pruning.

 ## Future Work